nikomatsakis/babysteps/drafts/boats-interview.md

 iterators and streams don't produce a "final value" when they're done, so these functions would always just return unit.

-Like iterators (and streamsWhen it returns, it always returns a unit value.
-It never needs to take

 Adopting a more narrow focus wouldn't close the door to exposing our internal mechanism as a first-class language feature at some point, but it would help us to solve urgent problems sooner, and it would